6580937395

 5. Eustachian pressure tube problems

-Ear infections (outer ear skin) can be rather painful and may even lead to headaches if left untreated.
-Outer ear skin infections can be due to bacterial ear infectionf but may also be caused by fungal infections, as fungal spores thrive in our warm humid weather in Singapore.
-Many people also like to dig their ears so this can also introduce infection into the ear, especially when the ear canal skin becomes injured or scratched.
-Outer ear infections should be treated by having the ear gently cleaned and the right type of eardrops applied inside.
-Sometimes, antifungal ointment may be needed to be applied directly inside the ear by the Singapore ENT specialist seeing you.
+Ear infections can be rather painful and may even lead to headaches if left untreated.
+Outer ear skin infections can be due to bacterial ear infection but may also be caused by fungal infections.
+This is because fungal spores thrive in our warm humid weather in Singapore.
+Many people also like to dig their ears and this can introduce infection into the ear, when digging injures the ear canal skin accidentally.
+Treat outer ear infections by having your ENT specialist gently clean your ear.
+Then apply the right type of eardrops inside your ear.
+Sometimes, your ENT specialist may apply antifungal ointment inside the ear.

-Ear infections (eardrum) can be even more painful, associated sometimes with fever and malaise, and sometimes ear discharge which can be smelly and quite troublesome.
-This may happen as the infected eardrum swells up and then ruptures, releasing the infected fluid which was trapped behind the eardrum.
-A course of the right oral antibiotics is definitely needed to help your ear feel better.
+Eardrum infections can be even more painful, sometimes with fever and malaise.
+You may also suffer ear discharge which can be smelly and quite troublesome.
+This may happen as the infected eardrum swells up and then ruptures, releasing the infected fluid from behind the eardrum.
+You would usually need the right type of oral antibiotics to help your ear feel better.

 Ear pain may also originate from sinus/nose infections i.e. acute sinusitis may lead to a buildup of infected purulent discharge behind the nose, which may then drain into the ear via the pressure tube.
 The ear then becomes infected through this route from the nose and in turn may cause an eardrum infection as previously described.
-Again, strong antibiotics are needed with nasal medications and sinus saline rinses to help get over the sinus infection.
-If it fails to improve, a CT sinus scan may be arranged with the possible role of endoscopic sinus surgery to clear the trapped infected secretions within the sinuses.
+Strong antibiotics, nasal sprays and saline rinses, will help you recover.
+If not better, a CT sinus scan may be arranged to identify the source of sinus infection.
+Sometimes, you may need endoscopic sinus surgery to clear the trapped infected secretions within the sinuses.

-Eustachian pressure tube problems or Eustachian tube dysfunction can give rise to persistent blocked ear, crackling or popping noises in the ear, feeling of pressure discomfort with earache.
-These may have been triggered by an initial sinus infection which got better with medications but the Eustachian tube may still have been left with some residual inflammation, even after the nose and sinuses have all cleared up.
-It is very important for your best ENT specialist in Singapore to check the back of your nose (postnasal space) with an endoscope (“scope”) camera to make sure the Eustachian tube symptoms are due to obstruction by a tumour (nasopharyngeal cancer, NPC) growing at the back of your nose.
+Eustachian pressure tube problems can lead to persistent blocked ear symptoms.
+Some patients suffer crackling or popping noises in the ear, feeling pressure discomfort with earache.
+These may have been triggered by an initial sinus infection which got better with medications.
+However, the Eustachian tube may still contain some residual inflammation, even after the nose and sinuses have all cleared up.
+It is very important for your best ENT specialist in Singapore to check the back of your nose with an endoscope camera to make sure the Eustachian tube symptoms are not due to obstruction by a tumour inside your nose.

-If nasal decongestants, antihistamines or antibiotics don’t relieve the blocked ear feeling caused by Eustachian tube dysfunction, then sometimes, the option of balloon dilation of the Eustachian tube and/or the insertion of a tiny ventilation tube (grommet) may be helpful.
+If medications don’t relieve the blocked ear sensation, then the option of balloon dilation of the Eustachian tube may be helpful.
+Another option is the insertion of a ventilation tube (grommet) to help relieve the congested ear feeling.

 Share this blog via: